 Bluebell Heaven at Hole Park Gardens in Kent

-The beautiful Hole Park Gardens in Rolvenden, Kent will open to visitors every day from Saturday 1 April 2017 to Saturday 10 June 2017 from 11am to 6pm.
+The beautiful Hole Park Gardens in Rolvenden, Kent will open to visitors every day from Sunday 1 April 2018 to mid June 2018 from 11am to 6pm.
 Visitors at this time of year can enjoy everyone’s favourites including bluebells, camellia, magnolia, wisteria and rhododendrons.
 Hole Park’s website will feature a bluebell barometer to indicate when the bluebells are in flower.

 In spring visitors can take the network of circular paths round the formal gardens and beautiful wild flower meadows into ‘Pine Walk’ with its impressive display of mature rhododendrons and azaleas.
 Also on ‘Pine Walk’ is a new wooden sculpture of 3 bears climbing an oak tree called the ‘Honey Pot’!
 Continue on and the path enters ‘Bluebell Wood’ and ‘Garlic Valley’.
 A circular walk through the bluebells also takes visitors past a renovated ice house and into the shimming haze of ‘Garlic Valley’.